Introduction

 Habitual Runways and Route Fidelity

 Rats are creatures of habit that tend to travel along the same routes (or "runways") between their nests and resources.
-They repeatedly use the safest, most familiar paths, which eventually become well-worn and obvious.
+They repeatedly use the safest, most familiar paths, which eventually become well-worn and identifiable.

 • Runways usually hug walls, building foundations, fences, or other linear objects